zealtv/zeal-co-hugo/content/notebook/intermals.md

 Semisteps are a way of encoding a chord voicing and relative root pitch as a floating point value.
 Semisteps are currently implemented in [bop](https://github.com/zealtv).

 - The number to the left of the decimal defines the root in semitones.
-- The numbers to the right of the floating point defines rising semitone steps for each subsequent voice.
+- Each digit to the right of the floating point defines a new voice that many semitone above the previous voice.

 ```
 -- THE SEMISTEP --